apache/struts-site/source/plugins/osgi/index.md

 <Spring-Context>*;create-asynchronously:=false</Spring-Context>
 ```

-Please note that you **do not** need to have the Struts Spring plugin in your application, in order to use Spring with the OSGi plugin.
+Please note that you **do not** need to have the Struts Spring plugin in your application, in order to use Spring
+with the OSGi plugin.

 If you want to use the Spring as the object factory for your actions, then follow these steps:

 1. Place your Spring xml files under `/META-INF/spring` in the **bundle** jar file

-2. Place your Spring xml files under `/spring` (they must be in the classpath, if you are using maven, put thme under /src/resources/spring) in the **application**
+2. Place your Spring xml files under `/spring` (they must be in the classpath, if you are using maven, put them
+3. under /src/resources/spring) in the **application**

-3. Copy all the bundle jar files into `/WEB-INF/classes/bundles` in your **application**
+4. Copy all the bundle jar files into `/WEB-INF/classes/bundles` in your **application**

-4. Make sure that the following properties are set in struts.xml or struts.properties in your **application**:
+5. Make sure that the following properties are set in struts.xml or struts.properties in your **application**:

 ```xml
 <struts>